brianpando/apiUniversalsoftDocs/README.md

 ```

 ```
-p: ev => return a reference Bet. because first save a Bet transaction, then save a Win transaction.
+p: eb => return a reference Bet. because first save a Bet transaction, then save a Win transaction.
 ```

 ```